tprasadtp/ubuntu-post-install/docs/faq/dependencies.md

 - `iputils-ping`, to test connectivity.
 - `procps` to check running processes
 - `gpg`, `gpgv` to check signatures & add repositories
-- 'awk`, `sed` to parse configs
+- `awk`, `sed` to parse configs
 - bash (4.x)

 !!! warning "Note on Debian"
     On Debian releases, especially in docker images sometimes do not have `ps` binary from `procps` pre installed.
-Please install the packages before continuing.
+Please install the dependency packages before running the script.

 ## Additional packages installed